M.S. Education – Educational Leadership,

 “Our schools are the backbone of our city.
 Other than being a teacher, I can’t think of a more important job that supports our children, schools, and city to prepare the children of Philadelphia to lead our city into its vibrant future.”

 Michael has been an educator since 2007.
-Prior to becoming a principal, Michael served as a founding principal with Mastery Charter Schools, a learning support coordinator, and a special education math teacher.
-Michael is the founder and board chair of the GLSEN Philadelphia chapter, a member of the School District of Philadelphia Principal Professional Development Committee, and serves on the University of Pennsylvania’s Schools and Community Advisory Board.
-Michael received the Professional Development Partnership Award from the Philadelphia Federation of Teachers.
+Michael is a founding board member of the GLSEN Philadelphia chapter, and serves on the board of the Writers Matter Program.
+Michael received the Professional Development Partnership Award from the Philadelphia Federation of Teachers and an Equity & Inclusion Award from the Commonwealth Association of School Administrators.
+He is an Adjunct Instructor at the University of Pennsylvania Graduate School of Education.
 Michael grew up in Philadelphia and graduated from St. Joseph’s Preparatory School.